 Q. What is the deadline for submitting an application?

-A. Applications for the 2019-20 Fellowship are available through SlideRoom and will be accepted through January 4, 2019.
+A. Applications for the 2020-21 Fellowship will be available soon through SlideRoom and will be accepted through January 4, 2020.

 Q: I am having a problem with the SlideRoom application.